 Month 3, Week 2

 “Sleeping through the night” is a misleading phrase.
 Your 3-month-old may be sleeping through the night by now, but that can mean six-hour stretches of sleep.
-So if he goes to bed at eight, he may be waking you up at two or three in the morning!
+So if they go to bed at eight, they may be waking you up at two or three in the morning!

 - Establish a routine.
 At the same time each night, wind down with the same rituals, like a bath, jammies, lotion, a bedtime story, and a soothing song.

-- Put baby to bed drowsy but still awake, so that he can learn to fall asleep on his own.
+- Put baby to bed drowsy but still awake, so that they can learn to fall asleep on their own.

 - If you need to feed or change baby during the night, keep the lights low and talking to a minimum.
-Too much stimulation can make it hard for him to settle again.
+Too much stimulation can make it hard for them to settle again.

 - Lengthen your baby’s awake time during the day with talking and playing.
-By three months, your baby should be getting about two-thirds of his sleep at night.
+By three months, your baby should be getting about two-thirds of their sleep at night.

 Your Baby's Development This Week

 Your baby has a lot to say!
-He may not be able to form words yet, but he’s making more and more sounds and using his tone of voice to tell you how he’s feeling.
+They may not be able to form words yet, but they are making more and more sounds and using their tone of voice to tell you how they are feeling.

 You may notice these growing signs of language and social development:

-- Your baby enjoys playing with you, and may tell you he’s mad, by crying, when the game stops.
+- Your baby enjoys playing with you, and may tell you they are mad, by crying, when the game stops.

-- He’s begun to vocalize!
-These simple sounds are the building blocks of his first words.
+- They have begun to vocalize!
+These simple sounds are the building blocks of their first words.

-- He’s learning that smiling at you makes you smile back, and will smile at the sound of your voice.
+- They are learning that smiling at you makes you smile back, and will smile at the sound of your voice.

 You might wonder about:

 - Colic.
 If your baby has colic -- frequent periods of uncontrollable crying -- that should be coming to an end about now.

 - Your child’s temperament.
-As he grows, you’re learning that he has a definite personality.
+As they grow, you’re learning that they have a definite personality.
 And it may be different from yours!
-Remember, even as a baby, your child is a person all his own.
+Remember, even as a baby, your child is a person all their own.